seud0nym/sigenergy2mqtt/resources/configuration/CLI.md

                         values are 20 to 23.
 The minute is randomly chosen between 56 and 59.
 If you specify -1, daily uploads will be sent at the same frequency as status updates.
-  --pvoutput-interval [SIGENERGY2MQTT_PVOUTPUT_INTERVAL]
-                        ** DEPRECATED ** The Status Interval is now determined from the settings on pvoutput.org.
   --pvoutput-temp-topic [SIGENERGY2MQTT_PVOUTPUT_TEMP_TOPIC]
                         An MQTT topic from which the current temperature can be read.
 This is used to send the temperature to